Post-lineage yoga: Reception

 Wildcroft's book, Post-Lineage Yoga: From Guru to #MeToo, has been warmly received by scholars.
 Christopher Miller wrote in the Journal of Contemporary Religion that the work was "richly detailed and specific, giving scholars an insider perspective of an understudied cultural phenomenon in Britain."

 Laurah Klepinger, writing in Race and Yoga journal, comments that the book "reads transnational yoga through the lens of social justice work and theory", being inclusive and resisting "patriarchal structures of power and charismatic leadership".
-Kleninger, noting that she personally experienced "grief and disillusionment" at the exposure of Pattabhi Jois in the "transnational institution [Ashtanga vinyasa yoga] that has been my spiritual home for more than two decades", writes "I find hope and inspiration in the post-lineage yoga Wildcroft writes about and embodies here."
+Klepinger, noting that she personally experienced "grief and disillusionment" at the exposure of Pattabhi Jois in the "transnational institution [Ashtanga (vinyasa) yoga] that has been my spiritual home for more than two decades", writes "I find hope and inspiration in the post-lineage yoga Wildcroft writes about and embodies here."
 In her view, Wildcroft's analysis offers the potential for yoga scholar-practitioners to "more fully realize the liberatory potential" of yoga.
 She writes that the book "provides a wonderful audit of the diverse practices imagined within post-lineage yoga."

 Susannah Crockford, in Nova Religio, writes that Wildcroft is effectively replying to Andrea Jain's 2020 Peace Love Yoga: The Politics of Global Spirituality.
 In Crockford's view, Wildcroft is criticising yoga studies that focus on "the most superficial practitioners who go to popular studios that teach primarily lineage yoga" and who "wear Spiritual Gangster sweatshirts".
 Post-lineage students, Crockford notes, practise without a guru, without patents, without nationalism, diversely and with a rich network of connections.